belisarius222/meteor-event-horizon/README.md

 meteor-event-horizon
 ====================

 A basic reactive event system for Meteor.
 I've found that I often want to have one or more callbacks run when the application's reactive state reaches a particular point (such as logged in).
 This framework allows you to do that with a (hopefully) simple event system.
 You can fire an event when a function's return value changes with `EventHorizon.fireOnChange`, when it becomes true (`EventHorizon.fireWhenTrue`) or equal to a particular EJSON value (`EventHorizon.fireWhenEqual`), or manually with `EventHorizon.fire`.
-You can then set up one or more event handler functions with `EventHorizon.on`, and the functions will be called with   Here is some example usage:
+You can then set up one or more event handler functions with `EventHorizon.on`.
+Here is some example usage:

 ```javascript
 EventHorizon.fireWhenTrue('loggedIn',function(){